cloud-native-toolkit/site-developer-guide/README.md

 ### Publish Content

 Currently, the content is published to the GitHub pages site through the `gh-pages` branch using the `gh-pages` npm module.
-All of the details for handling the publishing are covered within the deploy script.
-The deploy can be run using the following:
+All the details for handling the publishing are covered within deploy script.
+Deploy can be run using the following:

 ```
 npm run deploy